Crunchy Asparagus Salad with Edamame

 Preparing the Edamame

-To prepare the edamame, boil it for about two minutes.
+• Boil it for about two minutes.
 The idea is just to give it time to get a little soft.
 They are best enjoyed crunchy too.
-Boil them in a similar way to the stalks.
-Drain them and place them under really cold water or place in a bowl with ice-cold water.
-Drain and place them on a dry tea towel so that the towel absorbs all the remaining water.
+Boil them in a similar way to the asparagus stalks.

 Making the Crunchy Asparagus Salad

-Seed and finely chop one red chili.
-To make the Spring salad place the asparagus and edamame in a large bowl.
-Add the pickled onions to the bowl, along with the vinegar and whatever liquid has come out of the onions.
+• Add the pickled onions to the bowl, along with the vinegar and whatever liquid has come out of the onions.
 That’s where most of the flavor is.
-Mix everything well so that the greens and the onions are mixed well and the vinegar is evenly distributed.

 Storing Asparagus